 NAACAS

-In 2019 Vasile Stanescu, Kelly Struthers Montford and I co-founded the North American Association for Critical Animal Studies.
-Delayed by 2 years by the pandemic, in August 2022 we held our first biennial meeting of the society in hybrid form in Toronto, hosted by Kelly Struthers Montford.
+In 2019 Kelly Struthers Montford and I co-founded the North American Association for Critical Animal Studies.
+Delayed by 2 years by the pandemic, in August 2022 we held our first biennial meeting of the society in hybrid form at Toronto Metropolitan University on the topic of Critical Animal Studies Extinction, hosted by Kelly Struthers Montford.
+In May 16, 2025 we will be hosting a hybrid conference on Feminist Animal Studies: Foundations and Frontiers, hosted by myself and Jessica Eisen.